grams-dev/.github/profile/README.md

 * **Develop with Grams**: Dive into our development repositories like [sdk](https://github.com/grams-dev/sdk) and [dapps](https://github.com/grams-dev/dapps) to start building your own decentralized applications on the Grams network.

 * **Contribute to Grams**: Interested in improving Grams?
 Check out the [GIPs](https://github.com/grams-dev/gip) (Grams Improvement Proposals) repository to propose new features and improvements.
+You can also checkout our [contributors](https://github.com/grams-dev/contributors) repository for a more seamless experience.

 * **Learn More**: Visit our [wiki](https://wiki.grams.dev/) for a comprehensive guide on everything Grams, from getting started to advanced development resources.